 But the Lord had a plan, was it plan B?
 But there may have been only the one plan all along.
 Jesus coming to redeem us all from hell with the plan of salvation if we accept Him as Lord.
 Jeremiah tells us He has plans for us to hive us a hope and future.
 That future is only achieved through Christ.

 And after Jesus came, we heard the good news of the gospel, we were supposed to preach, teach and share it with the world.
 We can do that by living exemplary lives before our fellow man.
 I can tell you though that a strong faith and rich prayer live can knock the enemy for a loop and send him reeling.
 You are also a target.
-Oh yes, as a believe, satan comes ” iimediately ” for the word sown in our hearts?
+Oh yes, you can believe it, satan comes ” immediately ” for the word sown in our hearts?
 How?

 Cares of the world.
 You know, everday stuff.
 Things we have to do.
 Lust for other things, not just lust, but wanting to things that are not having to do with Christ.
 Deceitfulness of riches, being rich and greedy or poor and proud of it, are on both ends of the scale.
 God wants us to have wealth both spiritual and financial to establish His gospel, He gets the glory.
 Persecution and affliction.
 We are all persecuted for our faith in some way, and that’s to be expected, though we in America are in no way persecuted like those abroad.
 And affliction can have to do with illness or oppression.

 Being practical, we might all have a Plan B. You know how you have to rehearse fire drills and have a secondary escape route.
 You may have a back up plan to pick up the children from school, a savings account.
 An alternative route or another plan for a trip.
 There’s nothing wrong with that.
-There is nothing wrong with a Plan B.
+There is nothing wrong with a Plan B, in some instances.